Veronika Neugebauer

 Veronika Aryana Neugebauer (27 November 1968 – 11 October 2009) was a German actress who specialized in dubbing.

 Neugebauer was born in Munich to voice actor Hartmut Neugebauer.
 She was best known for dubbing Ash Ketchum in the German-Language dub of Pokémon.
 She has also dubbed Neve Campbell in some of her movies.

-Neugebauer died of colorectal cancer on 11 October 2009, aged 40.
+After a prolonged illness, Neugebauer died on 11 October 2009 at aged 40, after a long battle with colorectal cancer.